-GOP's Latest Campaign Punch On Health Care Returns To Medicare
+GOP Revives Medicare Scare Tactics As Election Nears

 In a poll conducted by the Kaiser Family Foundation in September 2017, seniors were no more likely than younger respondents to say they thought health care costs, quality and availability would get worse if the U.S. instituted a national health plan.
 Fewer than a third of respondents overall, as well as those 65 and older, said they thought national health insurance would worsen their own coverage.
 (Kaiser Health News is an editorially independent program of the foundation.)

 In addition, pollster Geoff Garin, president of Hart Research, said in a conference call with reporters Oct.
-15 that the attacks on Medicare for All are not showing up in polls yet.
+15 that the attacks on "Medicare-for-all" are not showing up in polls yet.
 But he said he's skeptical of how much impact they could have.

 "The basic idea of expanded health care in America is generally pretty popular," he said.